Content Territory Mapping: Organizing Your Expertise Into Discoverable Territories

 — 30% of pillar content

-— Expands Reach
+— Expands Reach (meets people where they're already searching)

-— Creates entry points
+— Creates entry points (familiar topics with your unique angle)

 — Usually 8-12 bridge pieces per pillar